Bachelor of Science in Radiologic Technology (BSRT)

 All students accepted into the program must attend a program orientation to be announced at a later date.

-Program Prerequisite Course - to be completed by the end of the fall semester of application.
+Program Required Course - (must be completed by end of the fall semester of year applying to the BSRT Program)

-Academic Core Courses - must be completed by the end of the fall semester of application.
+Academic Core Courses - (must be completed by end of the fall semester of year applying to the BSRT Program)

 FINE ARTS/Creative Arts